Virginia Scott

 About Fizgig

-Fizgig is a studio for the actor creator where you might take a class in Physical Comedy, Clown or Commedia and/or get some coaching/directing to get that bang bang bang! into your work.
+Fizgig is a studio where the performer/creator might take a class in Physical Comedy, Clown or Commedia and/or get some coaching/directing to get that bang! bang! bang! into their work.
+Or you might hire Virginia to direct or devise a show, teach a workshop, or give a talk.
+Or you can watch a video to edify and entertain you!

 Fizgig is a laughing, wanton woman gallivanting and gadding about.